learnitmyway/learnitmyway/content/post/learning-material-software-development.md

 I started [learning Docker with these resources](https://learnitmyway.com/learn-docker/) in mid 2018 because I was lucky enough to need it for a project at work.

+### Ruby and Rails

+During the holidays over the 2019/2020 break I decided to invest some time [learning Ruby and Rails with these resources](https://learnitmyway.com/learn-ruby-rails/).
+I found it to be more beginner-friendly than learning Java and Spring.

 ### Android

 Before deciding to change careers in late 2015 I started [learning Android with these Resources](https://www.learnitmyway.com/2017/08/12/learn-android-with-these-resources/).